jakenotjay/timeline/README.md

 ## Now learn!
 Now you need to learn HTML, CSS, JavaScript and React!
-1. [HTML](https://codecademy.com/learn/learn-html) - Super simple tagging system that shows you the basics of how all website are made!
+1. First [HTML](https://codecademy.com/learn/learn-html) - Super simple tagging system that shows you the basics of how all website are made!
-2. [CSS](https://codecademy.com/learn/learn-css) - Cascading Style Sheets, this is how we design the looks of our websites
+2. Second [CSS](https://codecademy.com/learn/learn-css) - Cascading Style Sheets, this is how we design the looks of our websites
-3. [JavaScript](https://codecademy.com/catalog/language/javascript) - Start with the introduction, then start dabbling in seeing if you can understand how my code works.
+3. Third[JavaScript](https://codecademy.com/catalog/language/javascript) - Start with the introduction, then start dabbling in seeing if you can understand how my code works.
 Other good courses [EloquentJS](https://eloquentjavascript.net) and [JavaScript30](https://javascript30.com)
+4. You also need to learn [GIT!](https://learngitbranching.js.org/)